jorgio-castello/Jorge-ImageSlider-Service/Service/README.md

 select * from propertiesByRating where location = ? and price_per_night < ?;
 ```

-When executing a prepared statement from the Cassandra NodeJS driver, an array of parameters is sent along to the Cassandra nodes.
+When executing a prepared statement from the Cassandra NodeJS driver, an array of parameters is sent along to the Cassandra nodes for query execution.

 ## Minimizing the network impact of fetching image assets on the client
 > Rather than storing static assets as image files on Amazon Web Services (S3), the images were compressed / converted to Base-64 strings.
 This process was formulated with a custom AWS S3 upload script located <a href="https://github.com/jorgio-castello/Similar-Properties-API/blob/master/Service/db/rawData/photoData/helpers/uploadS3.js" target="_blank">here</a>.